 Our day of wine tasting and exploring Provence ended back out our hotel in Avignon.
 It was a fabulous day from start to finish.

 About our trip to Provence: Tim and I visited Provence way back in 2009 as part of a 10 day road trip through southern France.
 This was only our second time in Europe and our first time wine tasting.
 How we have changed since then! 🙂

 Read Next: 10 Day French Riviera and Provence Itinerary

 More Information for Your Trip to France:

-- The Paris Bucket List: 45 Must-Have Experiences
+- BEST OF PARIS: The Paris Bucket List: 45 Must-Have Experiences

 Planning a trip to France?
 Read all of our articles in our France Destination Guide.